Various Influences on Indian Cuisine

-With a 3000 year old religious heritage, India is a home to many religions such as Buddhism, Hinduism, Sikhism, Islam, Jainism, Christianity, Zoroastrianism, and the Bahai religions.
+With a 3000 year old religious heritage, India is a home to many religions such as Buddhism, Hinduism, Sikhism, Islam, Jainism, Christianity, Zoroastrianism and the Baha’i religions.
 All these faiths demonstrated on the choice of food.
-Vegetarianism and non vegetarianism also originated from these beliefs.
-This dictated in the choice of culinary in the sates of India and thus became the Indian Regional Cuisines.
+Vegetarianism and non-vegetarianism also originated from these beliefs.
+This dictated in the choice of culinary in the states of India and thus became the Indian Regional Cuisines.
 The Jains are restricted from eating garlic or any kind of living thing.
 Besides, Jainism other religious beliefs do not abstain from eating meat.
 However, different religions have different restrictions on the type of meat.
-Such as Hindus, Parsis, and Sikhs abstain from eating bee and Muslims regard eating of pork going against their religious belief.
+Such as Hindus, Parsis and Sikhs abstain from eating beef and Muslims regard eating of pork going against their religious belief.

 Another example of the richness in Indian Regional Cuisines is presented through the West Bengal Cuisine.
 The cuisine of West Bengal has been developed through different rulers through the ages.
-Historical records put forth that, the ancient inhabitants of Bengal were the Dravidians and later Aryans were located in Bengal during the Gupta era.
-Moreover, Bengal had experienced the authority of the Muslim rulers and the British rulers.
 In addition to that this region was the abode of different culture including Jews, Afghans and Chinese, the Dutch and the French.
 All these had a great impact on the cooking style of Bengal.
 Food habits in the state changed with the Anglo Indians and the Christian Community.

-A wide assortment in Indian Regional Cuisines is seen in the southern part of the Country.
-Kerala is situated in South India and presents a separate taste of its own.
-The richness in spices adds flavor to the dishes.
+A wide assortment in Indian Regional Cuisines is seen in the southern part of the country.
+Kerala presents a separate taste of its own.
+The richness in spices adds flavour to the dishes.
 Furthermore, the region is inhabited by the occupied by the Syrian-Christian community, along with Chinese traders and Jewish settlers.
 Kerala is thus a region to produce cosmopolitan taste.
 Thus the state produces archetype Syrian Christian dish.